 In the weak winter light, the snowy landscape has the starkness of a black-and-white photograph.
-The eagles are gliding silhouettes that bring toplofty adjectives like “majestic” and “regal” to mind.
+The eagles are gliding silhouettes that bring to mind adjectives like “majestic” and “regal.”

 But the aerial display is about a practical matter – breakfast.
 With eyes nearly as large as human eyes, and vision at least four times as keen, the bald eagles are scanning the surface of Lake Coeur d’Alene.